 - AICE (WM,RM): AoE ice resist to all allies

-- AMUT (WM,RW): ST heal silence + resist silence
+- AMUT (WM,RW): ST heal silence.
+Unlike vanilla, also adds silence immunity.

 - ICE2 (BM,RM,NI): AoE ice-elemental damage, base 80